toptal/picasso/.changeset/pretty-buckets-destroy.md

 ### Tag

-- migrate to Tailwind CSS
+- migrate to TailwindCSS
+- remove `Chip`
+- add `@toptal/picasso-tailwind` as a peer dependency